imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/transformer.md

 ## Introduction

 - "Attention Is All You Need" paper [1] introduced the concept of "Transformers" and it revolutionalized the complete domain of Deep Learning.
 So much so that in 2022 we have Transformers has become multi-disiplinary and is used across NLP, CV, RL, Graphs, and more!
 In NLP, Transformers variants are still state of the art! *(even after 5 years)*.
-- As the paper's name suggests, the authors showcase how only using multiple stacks of attention layers provides enough learning power to the architecture to improve the SotA in multiple takss.
+- As the paper's name suggests, the authors showcase how only using multiple stacks of attention layers provides enough learning power to the architecture to improve the SotA in multiple tasks.
 Quoting the paper, *"Transformer is the first transduction model relying entirely on self-attention to compute representations of its input and output without using sequence-aligned RNNs or convolution."*
 - Let's try to understand the fundamentals of Transformers by going through each components in detail.

 !!!
 Hint